 - If at all possible, try to breast or bottle feed baby on take-off and landing to relieve the pressure on their ears.
 Nicci from Travel with Boys

-- A baby carrier is essential for keeping your hands free and very convenient for carrying baby when walking to baggage reclaim.
+- A baby carrier is essential for keeping your hands free and very convenient for carrying a baby when walking to baggage reclaim.
 Carrie from Flying with a Baby

-- If your baby cries (which most will), just take deep breath and try not to stress.
+- If your baby cries (which most will), just take a deep breath and try not to stress.
 The more stressed you get, the more your baby will cry.
-It can be hard with a bunch of strangers around you (some will be so kind, others will not), so try to forget they are there, and concentrate on your baby.
+It can be hard with a bunch of strangers around you (some will be so kind, others will not), so try to forget they are there and concentrate on your baby.
 Nicci from Travel with Boys

 - New parents always ask where they can go that the baby will like.
 But the truth is the baby doesn’t really care.
 Think of the first 12-15 months as your bonus year.
 You’ll probably modify how you travel and where you stay, but you can still travel where you want to go and do what you want to do without having to consider what the kids will like.
 Take advantage!
 Eileen Gunn at FamiliesGo!

 We hope these tips help you to fly better with your baby.
 No matter how well (or not) your flight goes, the flight will land and it will be worth it in the end.

 But before you go, have you worked out if you’re taking a travel bassinet and which is the best travel bassinet to take?